spiral/docs/docs/en/console/configuration.md

-# Console — Installation and Configuration
+# Console — Getting started

 The Spiral Framework's Console component makes it easy to create and manage console commands within your application.
 By leveraging the power of the symfony/console package, the Console component provides a convenient interface for working